Deir ez-Zor campaign (2017–2019): Opening of a second front

 On 30 September, the SDF took control of the Jafra oil fields, which was one of the "most important sources of income for IS".
 Between 1 and 9 October, the SDF captured several more villages and repelled further ISIL counterattacks, with ISIL resistance in these areas being mostly light.
-This was due to ISIL relocating many of its troops from its frontlines with the SDF in order to face the encroaching Syrian Army.
+This was due to ISIL relocating many of its fighters from its frontlines with the SDF in order to face the encroaching Syrian Army.

-Between 9 and 10 October, the SDF captured four villages while advancing on Euphrates river's eastern bank.
+Between 9 and 10 October, the SDF captured four villages while advancing on the Euphrates river's eastern bank.
 Around a dozen SDF fighters were executed after ISIL recaptured al-Jazrah oilfield on 12 October.
 Many SDF fighters were killed and executed on 15 October after ISIL attacked their positions on the provincial border between al-Hasakah and Deir ez-Zor, infiltrating several checkpoints and outposts along the main road between Al-Salhiyah and Sor.
-Syrian military reports said on 19 October that the SDF had allowed Russian troops to enter and take control of Conoco gas field, despite both the SDF and the SAA trying to take control of al-Omar gas field from ISIL.
+Syrian military reports said on 19 October that the SDF had allowed Russian troops to enter and take control of Conoco gas field, despite both the SDF and the SAA trying to take control of al-Omar oil field from ISIL.
 Laila al-Abdullah, the spokesperson of the SDF, announced that they had captured the al-Omar oil field after a military operation in early hours of 22 October, and were clashing with ISIL fighters in an adjacent housing complex.
 SOHR stated that it had entered the oilfield after pro-Syrian government forces withdrew following an ISIL attack on them.

 The SDF, later in the month, started advancing towards Abu Kamal and reportedly captured sites south of the oilfields.
 ISIL counterattacked on 29 October in an attempt to recapture the oilfield and was able to capture large territory along its perimeter while killing 6 SDF fighters.
 By November 2017, the SDF had reached the western outskirts of Markadah.

 On 3 November, the SDF captured six villages while advancing on three different fronts.
 One village on the eastern bank of the Euphrates was captured near the Al-Busayrah axis, about 30 km southeast of Deir ez-Zor city.
 Two villages around 70 km northeast from the city and located near the border with Iraq were also captured.
 In addition, three villages 50 km east of Deir ez-Zor city and located on the bank of the Khabur river were captured by the SDF.
 On 6 November, the SDF cleared an ISIL pocket at Khabur after two SDF pincers met on both sides of the river and captured six villages, about 35 km east of Deir ez-Zor city.